-Exam Policy: Student performance will be assessed through two block midterm exams and one block final exam, as indicated on the course schedule.
+Exam Policy: Student performance will be assessed through two midterm exams and one final exam, as indicated on the course schedule.
 The only materials permitted for each midterm exam are a calculator and both sides of an 8.5"x11" HANDWRITTEN crib sheet (no electronic reproduction of any type), which must be turned in with the exam.
 A total of three (3) 8.5"x11" crib sheets will be permitted for the Final Exam.
+Following each midterm exam, an opportunity will be provided to rework incorrect problems and receive half the missed points back, up to maximum of 10% of the total exam grade (i.e., one letter grade).